zawho/rock-paper-scissors/README.md

 Wednesday, September 7, 2022 - I have learned a bit about the DOM and will now implement a UI into my RPS game.

 Sunday, September 11, 2022 - I have finished the RPS game UI.
 I added a few extra bits beyond the scope of the TOP propect, including a reset button and an overlay that mimics CRT scanlines.
+The CRT overlay looks wonky on mobile so I removed it on displays less than 1000 pixels wide.